Radstone, St Lawrence

 The church interior is spartan, elegant and harmonious, with the daylight flooding through the traceried windows reflected by the bare stone walls.
 The tranquillity of the church will be threatened by HS2 which is expected to pass around 300m to the south-west.

 Due to the large numbers of bats using the church, services could no longer be held inside the building.
-However, following bat mitigation works in Autumn 2020 the church was able to celebrate with a Christmas service and is now back in use as a place of worship.
+However, following bat mitigation works the church is now back in use as a place of worship and community space.
+A rededication service was held in December 2021.

 St Lawrence’s church is home to a large, well-established and important maternity colony of around 200 Natterer’s bats, as well as a smaller number of common pipistrelles.

-Following licensed surveys in 2019, the ecologist, in consultation with the PCC and with the agreement of heritage experts, devised a plan to create a roost and flight space within a false ceiling in the chancel and also to enhance the roosting options in the bell tower.
+Following licensed surveys in 2019, the ecologist, in consultation with the PCC and church architect, and with the agreement of heritage experts, devised a plan to create a roost and flight space within a false ceiling in the chancel and also to enhance the roosting options in the bell tower.

-The work was carried out in October 2020 and the bats have been seen using the new roost areas.
+The work was carried out in October 2020 and the bats started using some of these enhanced roosting areas in 2021.

 Monitoring will continue for several years to ensure the bat colony at St Lawrence continues to thrive.